IssaBoudin/Fetch/README.md

 sudo python3 ./Fetch.py <filename of URLS>
 ```

-FYI- This script will download the current working directory; however, it can be changed to suit your liking.
+This script will download files to the current working directory; however, it can be changed to suit your liking.